ferdavid1/Modelrithm/README.md

 Modelrithm.Classification(X_train, Y_train, X_test, Y_train)

 # Examples
-Aided in increasing accuracy, precision, and f-beta score of a classification problem using satellite pictures of the earth and moon
+Aided in increasing accuracy, precision, and f-beta score of a classification problem using satellite pictures of the earth and moon.

 This application is included under the 'Examples' folder

 # Accolades